On the fifth day they reached the mountain, the name of which was Theches. No sooner had the men

 Overall view of Hagia Sophia

 Most of the monuments of Byzantine Trebizond look today somewhat displaced in the traffic and the modern buildings of a town rapidly growing in size.
 But one single monument has escaped this destiny and by itself it rewards the traveller for his long journey.
-Trebizond too had its Hagia Sophia, the emperors decorated it with reliefs and paintings and the church, after having been used as a mosque and a war hospital, was restored by Turkish authorities with the help of the University of Edinburgh and it is now a museum, surrounded by a peaceful garden.
+Trebizond too had its Hagia Sophia, the emperors decorated it with reliefs and paintings and the church, after having been used as a mosque and a war hospital, was restored by Turkish authorities with the help of the University of Edinburgh.

 The southern front of Hagia Sophia and details of its reliefs